telosnetwork/telos-docs/docs/learn/crosschain_guide/rng-oracle-bridge.md

 **TESTNET:** TBD

+## IMPORTANT CONSIDERATIONS

+There is a max request per consumer contract, if you reach it, wait for an answer or use the `deleteRequestorRequest(address requestor, uint callId)` method from your the smart contract that made the request to delete one.

+Your implementation of the `receiveRandom()` callback function must not revert

 ## HOW IT WORKS

 The method we use is similar to Chainlink's Direct funding method.
 You must directly fund consuming contracts with TLOS tokens before they request randomness.